Thompson Coburn LLP welcomes partner Laura Jordan to the firm’s Management Committee.

 An experienced litigator and negotiator, Jordan’s significant accomplishments include defeating class certification in an eight-figure class action against a multi-national technology company, obtaining summary judgments and successfully trying employment discrimination claims to verdict in jury and bench trials in multiple jurisdictions, and successfully enforcing post-employment restrictive covenants through actions for injunctive relief.

-Listed in Best Lawyers in America® the past four years, Jordan was also named Lawyer of the Year for Litigation-Labor & Employment in St. Louis by Best Lawyers® in 2013.
+Listed in Best Lawyers in America® from 2013-2015 (by BL Rankings), Jordan was also named Lawyer of the Year for Litigation-Labor & Employment in St. Louis by Best Lawyers® in 2013.

 Jordan earned her law degree from the Washington University in St. Louis and obtained a B.A., magna cum laude, from Illinois Wesleyan University.